barath-anandaraman/genai-adoption-analysis/README.md

 jupyter lab
 # or
 jupyter notebook
-#From the Jupyter interface, you can then open and run the customer-churn.ipynb files
+#From the Jupyter interface, you can then open and run the productivity-dynamics.ipynb files
 # to see the sentiment analysis in action.